chris11-taylor-nttd/webhook-replacement-noodling/README.md

 - The function has its return annotated with dict or launch_webhook_aws.transform.TransformResult

 If the transform function does not meet these criteria, the **Rule** will raise a ValidationError.

+> [!TIP]
+> Functions that annotate the event with a 'dict' type will have the event model transformed to a Python dict prior to invocation.
+Functions that annotate with a subtype of ScmEvent will receive the pydantic model derived from the raw event's payload.
+Using a subtype of ScmEvent to annotate the event parameter and TransformResult for the return annotation should be preferred as it will allow your IDE to provide type hints.

 ### Destination